Chitkara University, Punjab: Academic programmes

 Chitkara University also offers Doctor of Philosophy (Ph.D.) in various fields.

 Affiliations

 Chitkara University is recognized by the University Grants Commission (UGC) & National Assessment and Accreditation Council (NAAC).
 Relevant programmes are approved by the Council of Architecture (COA), Pharmacy Council of India (PCI), National Council for Teacher Education (NCTE), Indian Nursing Council (INC), Institution of Engineering & Technology (IET), and National Council for Hotel Management and Catering Technology (NCHMCT).

 Rankings

-Chitkara University was ranked in the 90 band among universities in India by National Institutional Ranking Framework (NIRF) in 2024, 19th in the Pharmacy ranking, 35th in the Architecture ranking, 58th in the Management ranking and 94th in the Engineering ranking.
+Chitkara University was ranked 78th among universities in India by National Institutional Ranking Framework (NIRF) in 2025, 16th in the Pharmacy ranking, 38th in the Architecture ranking, 78th in the Management ranking and 89th in the Engineering ranking.

-Internationally, the university was ranked in the 501-550 band among universities in Asia by QS World University Rankings (Asia) in 2025 (143th in South Asia) and 1201-1400 band among universities in the World by QS World University Rankings in 2025.
+Internationally, the university was ranked in the 501-550 band among universities in Asia by QS World University Rankings (Asia) in 2025 (143rd in South Asia) and 1201-1400 band among universities in the World by QS World University Rankings in 2025.